There are no specific CPT codes for this treatment, it may be reported using:

 The Collaborative Longitudinal Evaluation of Keratoconus (CLEK) study is a multi-center long-term observational study of the natural history of keratoconus.
 Two reports were published from the CLEK study in 2006 that showed slow changes over 7 years of follow-up.
 (1, 2) Davis et al. reported changes in high- and low-contrast visual acuity from 953 patients (1,855 eyes).
 (1) Over a period of 7 years, there was a decrease of 2 high- and 4 low-contrast letters.
 High-contrast visual acuity decreases of 10 or more letters occurred in 19.0% of patients; low-contrast visual acuity decreases of 10 or more letters occurred in 30.8% of patients.
 McMahon et al. reported longitudinal changes in corneal curvature over 8 years of follow-up in 1,032 patients.
 (2) The slope for First Definite Apical Clearance Lens (FDACL) was 0.18 diopters (D) per year, and the slope for flatter keratometric reading (Flat K) was 0.20 D per year.
 These translated into mean increases of 1.44 D in FDACL and 1.6 D in Flat K during the 8-year follow-up period.
 Close to 25% of patients had projected increases of 3 D or more in FDACL, while 24% had projected increases of 3 D or more in Flat K.

-Wittig-Silva and colleagues reported the first randomized controlled trial (RCT) of corneal collagen cross-linking (CXL) in 2008.
-(3) At the time of analysis, 66 eyes of 49 patients with progression of keratoconus had been enrolled.
+Wittig-Silva et al. reported the first randomized controlled trial (RCT) of corneal CXL in 2008.
+(3) Three-year results were published in 2014.(4) Recruitment for the trial was completed in 2009 with 50 eyes randomized to CXL and 50 randomized to untreated control.
 To be eligible for enrollment, clear evidence of progression of the ectasia over the preceding 6 to 12 months was required.
 Progression was confirmed if at least one of the following criteria were met: an increase of at least 1.00 D in the steepest simulated keratometry reading (K-max); an increase in astigmatism determined by manifest subjective refraction of at least 1.00 D; an increase of 0.50 D in MRSE; or a 0.1 mm or more decrease in back optic zone radius of the best fitting contact lens.
-At the time of analysis, 30 eyes had been treated with CXL with follow-up available on 24 eyes at 3 months, 17 at 6 months, and 9 at 12 months (follow-up will continue annually for 5 years).
-Out of the 33 eyes randomized to the control group, 23, 17, and 11 had completed 3, 6, and 12-month follow-up, respectively.
+At the time of analysis for the 2008 report, 20 eyes had reached 1-year follow-up.

-Also in 2012, Renesto et al. reported results of a randomized trial that compared CXL versus 1 month of riboflavin eyedrops in 39 eyes of 31 patients with keratoconus.
-(6) After 3 months, all patients received intrastromal corneal ring segments.
+Also in 2012, Renesto et al. reported results of a randomized trial that compared CXL versus 1 month of riboflavin eye drops in 39 eyes of 31 patients with keratoconus.
+(7) After 3 months, all patients received intrastromal corneal ring segments (ICRS; see Related Policies).
 Patients were evaluated at 1 and 3 months after treatment with CXL or riboflavin, and then at 1, 3, 6, 12, and 24 months after ICRS insertion.
-There was no significant difference between the 2 groups for uncorrected visual acuity (UCVA), BCVA or in 3 topographic parameters (flattest-K, steepest K, and average keratometry) throughout the 24 months of follow-up.
+There was no significant difference between the 2 groups for UCVA, BCVA, or in 3 topographic parameters (flattest-K, steepest K, and average keratometry) throughout the 24-month follow-up.

-Coskunseven and colleagues reported a within subject comparison of CXL in 38 eyes of 19 patients with progressive keratoconus in 2008.
-(7) The eye of each patient that progressed more in the previous 6 months was treated with CXL, while the fellow (other) eye served as the control.
-At baseline, the treated eyes showed worse uncorrected visual acuity (UCVA) and BCVA, higher spherical equivalent refraction, cylinder, and maximal curvature (K-max), and lower pachymetry.
+Coskunseven et al. reported a within subject comparison of CXL in 38 eyes of 19 patients with progressive keratoconus in 2008.
+(8) The eye of each patient that progressed more in the previous 6 months was treated with CXL, while the fellow (other) eye served as the control.
+At baseline, the treated eyes showed worse UCVA and BCVA, higher spherical equivalent refraction, cylinder, and maximal curvature (K-max), and lower pachymetry.
 Intraocular pressure (IOP) and endothelial cell count did not differ significantly between the treated and untreated eyes.
 At 9-months follow-up, CXL-treated eyes showed a significant decrease (less myopic) in spherical equivalent refraction (-1.03 D) cylinder (-1.04 D) and K-max (-1.57 D); these measures did not change significantly in untreated eyes (-0.03 D, -0.01 D, and +0.04 D, respectively).
 UCVA and BCVA increased in CXL-treated eyes (+0.06 and +0.10, respectively) and decreased in untreated eyes (-0.08 and -0.06, respectively).
 There was an increase in IOP from 9 to 11 mm Hg in CXL-treated eyes.

-A 2010 publication from the Siena Eye Cross Study reported a 52.4 month mean follow-up (range 48 to 60 months) on their first 44 keratoconic eyes treated with CXL.
-(10) Included in the study were 44 patients between 10 and 40 years of age with disease progression in the previous 6 months, minimum corneal thickness of 400 microns in the thinnest point, topographic mean K value < 55 D, clear cornea by slit-lamp examination, and absence of eye infections, herpetic clinical history, autoimmune disease, and pregnancy.
+A 2010 publication from the Siena Eye Cross Study reported a 52.4 month mean follow-up (range, 48-60 months) on their first 44 keratoconic eyes treated with CXL.
+(11) Included in the study were 44 patients between 10 and 40 years of age with disease progression in the previous 6 months, minimum corneal thickness of 400 microns in the thinnest point, topographic mean K value less than 55 D, clear cornea by slit-lamp examination, and absence of eye infections, herpetic clinical history, autoimmune disease, and pregnancy.
 Follow-up evaluations were performed at 1, 2, 3, 6, 12, 24, 36, 48, and 60 months after CXL.
 Topographic analysis showed a mean K reading reduction of -1.96 D after 1 year, -2.12 D after 2 years, -2.24 D after 3 years, and -2.26 D after 4 years of follow-up.
-In comparison, in fellow eyes untreated for the first 24 months, the mean K value increased by 1.2 D at 1 year and 2.2 D at 2 years.
+By comparison, in fellow eyes untreated for the first 24 months, the mean K value increased by 1.2 D at 1 year and 2.2 D at 2 years.
 In treated eyes, UCVA improved by a mean of 2.41 lines after 12 months, 2.75 lines after 24 months, 2.80 lines after 36 months, and 2.85 lines after 48 months.
-There was no significant decrease in endothelial cell density, central corneal thickness, or intra-ocular pressure (IOP) over follow-up.
+There was no significant decrease in endothelial cell density, central corneal thickness, or IOP over follow-up.
 Temporary side effects included stromal edema in the first 30 days (70% of patients) and temporary haze (9.8% of patients).
 No persistent side effects were observed.

-A 2012 publication from the Siena CXL Pediatrics trial reported 12-36 month follow-up after corneal cross-linking in 152 patients aged 18 years or younger with keratoconus progression.
-(11) Visual acuity increased by an average of 0.15 Snellen lines, whereas a clinically relevant change is generally considered to be 2 Snellen lines.
+A 2012 publication from the Siena CXL Pediatrics trial reported 12- to 36 -month follow-up after CXL in 152 patients aged 18 years or younger with keratoconus progression.
+(12) Visual acuity increased by an average of 0.15 Snellen lines, whereas a clinically relevant change is generally considered to be 2 Snellen lines.

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers